-In this expert guide the industrial water specialists at Water Treatment Services take a look at side stream filtration techniques and how they can be used in closed heating and cooling water systems to manage the problems caused by the presence and build-up of suspended solids and sludge inside these systems.
+In this expert guide the industrial water specialists at Water Treatment Services take a look at the use of side stream filtration to improve the operation of closed systems.
+The guide looks how filters can be used in closed heating and cooling water systems to manage the problems caused by the presence and build-up of suspended solids and sludge.

 What is a closed system?